Reproductive Health Glossary

 Ovarian Reserve

 A hormone produced by cells in ovarian follicles.
-AMH levels are used as a marker of ovarian reserve, indicating the number of eggs remaining.
-AMH levels decline with age and can help predict the timing of menopause.
+AMH levels reflect the number of follicles in the ovaries and are commonly used as a marker of ovarian reserve.
+AMH levels naturally decline with age.

 Antral Follicle Count (AFC)